Love the checking-the-results from Mission Local. Just in case you're wondering what these organizations are:

 “We don’t recruit for skills,” Miller said.
 “But it’s nice when members are useful.”

-Right, because the odds are the the membership fees are more valuable than actually prepping.
+Right, because the odds are the membership fees are more valuable than actually prepping.

 This can only backfire on Russia and on the worldwide judiciary.
 By forcing corporations into Kafkaesque situations, you force them to become international players in their own right.
 It's a presumption of corporate sovereignty, and if corporations legally become sovereign, there's every chance nation states will loose theirs.